MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-get-started.md

 ### Administrator roles

 > [!NOTE]
-> Only Global Admin role can activate the app governance free trial.
+> Only Global Admin or Billing Admin role can activate the app governance free trial.

 One of the following administrator roles is required to see app governance pages or manage policies and settings: